timwindsor/cordova-blackberry/README.md

     $ cd C:\development\my_new_project
     $ ant help

-Every command is in the form `ant TARGET COMMAND [options]`, where target is either `blackberry`, `playbook` or `qnx`.

-To build your project into a deployable application (.cod/.jad) file:
+To build your project into a deployable application (.bar) file:

-    $ ant TARGET build
+    $ ant build

-To build your project and load it in a BlackBerry simulator:
+To build your project and load it in a BlackBerry 10 simulator:

-    $ ant TARGET load-simulator
+    $ ant load-simulator

-To build your project and load it onto a USB-attached device:
+To build your project and load it onto a USB-attached (or wifi connected) device:

-    $ ant TARGET load-device
+    $ ant load-device

 Updating the Cordova Framework
 -------------------------------